 The Michigan Author Award recognizes an outstanding published body of literary work by an author who is either from Michigan or has substantial ties to the state.
 The award was established in 1992 with the intention of recognizing significant Michigan authors with a lifetime achievement award.
 Over the years, the award has been given to a diverse collection of writers working in a variety of genres and styles.
 A panel of judges representing Michigan Library Association members determines the recipient on overall literary merit.

-2015 Michigan Author Award Winner – David Small
+2017 Michigan Author Award Winner - Doc Fletcher

-The Michigan Library Association (MLA) has selected author and illustrator David Small to receive the 2015 Michigan Author Award.
-The award will be presented at a luncheon during the MLA 2015 Annual Conference in Novi on Wednesday, October 28, 2015.
+The Michigan Library Association (MLA) is pleased to announce Doc Fletcher as the 2017 Michigan Author Award Winner.
+The award will be presented at a luncheon during the MLA 2017 Annual Conference in Lansing on Wednesday, October 18, 2017.

-A panel of judges representing MLA members determined the recipient on overall literary merit.
+A selected group of MLA members determine the award recipient on overall literary merit.
 To be eligible, authors must be a current resident of Michigan, a long-time resident of Michigan, recently relocated or an author whose works are identified with Michigan because of subject and/or setting.
-Small was born and raised in Detroit and currently resides in Southwest Michigan with his wife, author Sarah Stewart.

-Past Michigan Author Award Winners include: Tom Stanton, Sarah Stewart, Steve Hamilton, Christopher Paul Curtis, Patricia Polacco, Dan Gerber, Charles Baxter, Nancy Willard, Janet Kauffman, Elmore Leonard, Loren Estleman, Gloria Whelan, Jerry Dennis, Janie Lynn Panagopoulos, Thomas Lynch, Nicholas Delbanco, Diane Wakoski, Dave Dempsey, John Smolens, Gary Schmidt, Bonnie Jo Campbell, Laura Kasischke and Jim Harrison.
+Past Michigan Author Award Winners include: Jacqueline Carey, David Small, Tom Stanton, Sarah Stewart, Steve Hamilton, Christopher Paul Curtis, Patricia Polacco, Dan Gerber, Charles Baxter, Nancy Willard, Janet Kauffman, Elmore Leonard, Loren Estleman, Gloria Whelan, Jerry Dennis, Janie Lynn Panagopoulos, Thomas Lynch, Nicholas Delbanco, Diane Wakoski, Dave Dempsey, John Smolens, Gary Schmidt, Bonnie Jo Campbell, Laura Kasischke, and Jim Harrison.

 Eligible authors must have a minimum of three books to be considered.
 Self-published books are acceptable provided they are available in Michigan libraries.
 Please list the full information below.